jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 }
 $$

-# Numerical solution of function approximations with semi-infinite programming
+# Numerical computation of function approximations with semi-infinite programming

 >> ABSTRACT: In this document a Chebyshev's approximation to a real valued function is performed through a semi-infinite programming problem.
 This reformulation uses the software tools available for optimization problems to compute the approximation.
 In particular, the computer program employed to execute the optimization task relies heavily in Sequential Quadratic Programming (SQP) method.
 In order to made this document self-contained, the definitions and techniques that composes the SQP method are described.
 In the first section, the problem restatement into semi-infinite programming terms is detailed, and some problem examples are portrayed.
 The following section describes the SQP techniques and core concepts that makes the method.
 In the final section, the sample problems shown are computed.
 > KEYWORDS: chebyshev's aproximation, semi-infinite programming, sequential quadratic programming, constrained optimization.